outbrain/fwumious_wabbit/SPEED.md

 trashing.

+# Prefetching
+When sensible, we prefetch the weight ahead of the for-loop.
+Since weights basically cause  random memory access and modern machines are effectively NUMA, this helps a bit.

 # Things we have tried which did not work
 - Using data oriented programming approach.
 We've separated weights and accumulated gradients into separate vectors.
 This created 50% slowdown.
 The